 Should I apply for this?
 If I do what is the best way to use the card to improve my score?

 Four million people in Britain have a credit card specifically aimed at people with a bad credit rating.
 These cards have interest rates of 30-70%.
 A standard interest rate on a normal credit card is about 20-25%.

 Brands include Vanquis, Capital One, Aqua, Ocean, Marbles, Zable and 118.
 Some normal credit card lenders like Barclaycard have a specific bad credit product available.
 They are all much the same – except for the interest rate…

 They may be called bad credit cards, sub-prime credit cards, credit-builder cards or second-chance cards.
 Different names, same thing.

-Whether they work well for you depends on your situation and how you use it:
+Whether they work well for you depends on your situation and how you use the card:

 - will you end up in heaven with a better credit score?